Top local movers for New York City to San Francisco moves

 - San Francisco’s population is about 90% less than New York City.

-- San Francisco's public transportation has a similar score to New York City.
+- San Francisco’s public transportation score is within about 5% of New York City, making them very similar.

 - San Francisco is more walkable than New York City with a score of 99 out of 100 vs New York City’s 88 out of 100.

 - With a score of 99 out of 100, San Francisco is more bike-friendly than New York City, which has a score of 69 out of 100.
-The higher a city's score, the more suited they are to safely accommodating cyclists.
+The higher a city’s score, the more suited it is to safely accommodating cyclists.

 - San Francisco’s crime rate is higher than New York City with a score of 61.41 compared to New York City’s 50.83.
 This means that San Francisco neighborhoods are safer than 61.41% of all U.S. neighborhoods, and New York City neighborhoods are safer than 50.83%.